The ICGA Data Visualization Platform

 Suggested citation:

-“The results [published or shown] here are based, in whole or in part, on data generated by the Indian Cancer Genome Atlas (ICGA) Network: https://icga.in, https://icga.net.in.”
+“The results published or shown here are based, in whole or in part, on data generated by the Indian Cancer Genome Atlas (ICGA) Network: https://icga.in and https://icga.net.in.”